crafting-test1/simple-2tier/README.md

-# simple-2tier
-A simple 2-tier application
+A simple test for python to use redis database.
+Activate virtual environment before running main.py.